-Other requirements on content of auditor's report in compliance with Regulation (EU) No. 537/2014 of the European Parliament and of the Council
+Other requirements on content of auditor's report in compliance with Regulation (EU) No. 537/2014 of the European Parliament and of the Council stence with Additional Report to Audit Committee

 Appointment and Approval of Auditor

 We were appointed as the statutory auditor by the statutory body of the Company on 28 October 2016 based on our approval by the General Meeting of Shareholders of the Company on 30 August 2016.
 Total uninterrupted engagement period, including previous renewals (extension of the period for which we were originally appointed) and reappointments for the statutory auditor, has lasted for 5 years.